CA Sandeep Kanoi

 Here’s how you go about it.
-Income tax deductions allow senior citizens a tax-free income of Rs 2.
-5 lakh.
-To exhaust this limit, say you gift Rs 28 lakh to each parent in cash.
-Of this, both can individually put Rs 15 lakh in a senior citizens savings scheme that earns a return of nine per cent and pays interest every quarter.
-Each will get yearly interest of nearly Rs 1.4 lakh.
+Income tax deductions allow senior citizens a tax-free income of Rs 3 lakh(above 60 years) and super senior citizens (Above 80 Years) the exemption Limit is Rs.
+5 Lakh.
+To exhaust this limit, say you gift Rs 30 lakh to each parent in cash (Includes Payment by cheque) , which they invests in senior citizens savings scheme that earns a return of nine per cent and pays interest every quarter.
+Each will get yearly interest of nearly Rs 2.7 lakh.

 Or open a demat account in their name and dabble in stocks.
 Short-term capital gains will not attract 15% tax if the basic exemption limit has not been crossed.

-2 Pay them rent if you live in their house
+2. Pay them rent if you live in their house

-It gets better if the property is jointly owned by both parents.
-Then you can divide the rent two-ways so that the tax liability gets split between the two parents.
+This option is mainly for those having Salary Income and receiving House Rent Allowance and leaving in parents’ house.
+You can pay them rent to parents to claim House Rent Allowance exemption.
+This is possible only if the property is registered in the name parents.
+If Property is jointly owned by parents than you can divide rent between them by paying them seprately so that the tax liability gets split between the two parents.
 If their income exceeds the basic exemption limit, you can help them save tax by investing in their name under Section 80C options such as the Senior Citizens’ Saving Scheme, five-year bank fixed deposits or tax-saving equity mutual funds.

-3 Sell them shares and offset losses
+3. Sell them shares and offset Capital Losses

 (Republished with amendments)